 Olga Iakovlevskaya

-She graduated from the Leningrad Academic Vaganova School of Ballet in 1978.
-Her performances at the State Theatre of Choreographic Miniatures of Leonid Jacobson was interrupted when she moved to Belgium after Perestroyka.
 Olga worked as a classical ballet teacher at the Royal Ballet School Antwerp and later, she continued her career as a Senior classic ballet instructor at the Goh Ballet Academy in Vancouver, Canada and as the Artistic Director of Professional Training Program at San Jose Youth Ballet, CA, USA.
-She is in high demand as a guest teacher in various ballet schools and taught in various International Summer Programs in Europe, USA, Canada and Australia.

 Now, she continues her carrier at Professional Training Program in the Brussels International Ballet and she is a guest teacher in other ballet schools in Belgium.